-The ASIN is a ten-digit alphanumeric unique identifier that Amazon assigns each of its and its partner’s products.
+The ASIN is a unique ten-digit alphanumerical identifier that Amazon assigns each of its and its partner’s products.
 Basically, it’s how Amazon identifies the millions of products in its database.

-For example, the ASIN for Brita Pitcher Filters is B0006GQ8RW.
-Meanwhile, the ASIN for Old Town Canoes’ Recreational Canoe is B00NGIXAXW.
+For example, the ASIN for the Jungle Creation’s Dog Pee Pads is B08Z5NYG12.
+Meanwhile, the ASIN for Jungle Stix is B017VXKVXE.

-How can I find a product’s Amazon ASIN?
+How can I find a product’s ASIN on Amazon?

-There are two ways to find a product’s Amazon ASIN.
+There are two ways to find a product’s ASIN.

-First, the easiest way to find the Amazon ASIN is simply scrolling down the page and reading the ASIN in the product’s description.
+First, the easiest way to find the ASIN is simply scrolling down the page and reading under the product details.

 Where can I get an Amazon ASIN?

-If you are an Amazon private label seller, you receive a new Amazon ASIN as soon as your product listing is approved to sell on Amazon.
-You can find your Amazon ASIN on your product page (like I demonstrated above), or you can even check your Inventory page on Amazon Seller Central.
+If you are an Amazon private label seller, you receive an ASIN as soon as you create your new Amazon product listing.
+You can find your ASIN on your product page (like I demonstrated above), or you can check your Inventory page on Amazon Seller Central.
 It will be in its own column.

-If you sell products that weren’t your own creation, then your products will use the ASIN assigned to that product.
+If you sell products that weren’t your own creation (if you sell retail arbitrage or wholesale, for example), then your products will use the ASIN assigned to that product.
 That ASIN is shared with every seller of the product.

 Why is the Amazon ASIN so important to sellers?

-There are a number of reasons that Amazon ASINs are so important to Amazon FBA sellers.
+There are a number of reasons that ASINs are so important to Amazon FBA sellers.

-But as an Amazon seller, Amazon ASINs are most useful for Reverse ASIN lookups.
+But as an Amazon seller, ASINs are most useful for ASIN tracking and Reverse ASIN lookups.

 Performing a reverse ASIN lookup is incredibly easy.
-In fact, all it takes is three quick steps to do it.
+In fact, it can be done in only three quick steps.

 I showed you two ways to do this above.
 Make sure you grab that number and copy it to your clipboard.

 All you have to do is open Keyword Scout and put your ASIN right into the search bar.
-Just hit enter!
-And if you don’t want to search by ASIN, you still have the option to search by keyword, too.
-It’s so amazing!
+Just hit enter, and, if you don’t want to search by ASIN, you still have the option to search by keyword.
+It’s amazing!

-Once you hit enter, within mere seconds Keyword Scout will generate keywords that you can use in your own product’s Amazon PPC campaigns.
+Once you hit enter, Keyword Scout will, within seconds, generate keywords that you can use in your own product’s Amazon PPC campaigns.

-For many, the Amazon ASIN and Amazon reverse ASIN lookup can be somewhat of a mystery.
-But now you understand how the Amazon ASIN works and no doubt you’re ready to start building powerful Amazon PPC campaigns with all of your new keywords.
+For many, the ASIN and Amazon reverse ASIN lookup can be something of a mystery.
+But now you understand how the ASIN works and no doubt you’re ready to start building powerful Amazon PPC campaigns with all of your new keywords.